Updated February 2019

 All these options have their pros and cons.
 Personally, I use a Shoulderpod for most of my phone filming.
 I use the iOgrapher when I want to add accessories like a standard polarising filter, a lens hood or a shoe-mounted microphone.

 - The iOgrapher is solid, easy to hold, and protective.
 It’s a good option for serious filmmaking and mobile journalism.
-But you can only use screw-mount adapter lenses or filters, it’s not pocketable, and you’ll need to replace it if you buy a different sized phone.
+But you can only use screw-mount adapter lenses or filters, it’s not pocketable, and you’ll need to replace it if you buy a different sized phone, unless you buy the Multi Case.

-- The ShoulderPod is very well made and looks good, particularly with the optional wooden handle.
+- The ShoulderPod is very well made and looks good.
 It’s small, discreet, and holds the phone securely.
-You don’t have to remove your usual phone case to use it, so you can use non-screwmount lenses like Olloclip, Ztylus or Moment.
+You don’t have to remove your usual phone case to use it, so you can use non-screwmount lenses like Olloclip or Moment.

 The little Joby MPod is very affordable, and small enough to carry anywhere.
 It has an elasticated clamp combined with flexible tripod legs which you can straighten out to use as a handle.